daemonTutorials/ajaxfilemanager/README.md

 * "Access denied" for direct usage of /upload.
 * Authentication for access to ajaxfm
-* Maybe some OOP

 #API Documentation